robertjahn/pitometer-ui/README.md

-# Standalone Pitometer-UI
+# Keptn Pitometer Standalone-UI
+Pitometer is part of [keptn](https://www.keptn.sh).
+This Pitometer keptn UI repository is the first version of on out-of-the-box solution to enforce automated quality gates in your CI/CD Pipeline.
+It will work either with keptn as your deployment orchestrator or any other CI/CD tool such as Jenkins, Bamboo, Azure DevOps, Tekton, Argo CD, AWS CodePipeline or others.

-This is a standalone version of Pitometer that hosts Pitometer as a service, stores its result in a mongodb, provides an API and a simple WebUI to trigger the following actions
+Keptn Pitometer Standalone UI runs as a service, stores result in a mongodb, provides an API and a simple WebUI to trigger the following actions
 * Clear the Test Results in the Database
 * Run a single Pitometer evaluation
 * Run a set of Pitometer evaluations
 * Display the results of 1 or more results

-## How to run
+* Retrieve the raw results in JSON -> suitable for integrations!

+## Outlook: Core part of keptn
+We are planning to integrate this Pitometer UI as part of the keptn's bridge UI.
+Once available you can leverage Pitometer by simply installing keptn!

+## Quick Start!
 1. Clone this repository
-2. Create a secrets.json (for dynatrace url & token) & config.json (port and mongo reference) as shown below
+2. Create a secrets.json and config.json as shown below
 3. Have a mongodb ready, e.g: using docker as described [here](https://www.thachmai.info/2015/04/30/running-mongodb-container/)
 ```
 docker run -d -p 27017:27017 mongo